 Texas Retirement and Estate Planning Attorney

 If you are considering creating or modifying a retirement or estate plan, contact the experienced attorneys at McCulloch Miller, PLLC.
 The lawyers on our team have provided estate planning services backed by nearly 35 years of experience.
 The knowledgeable attorneys at our office represent clients in a broad array of estate and elder law matters.
 In addition to fundamental estate and retirement planning, our firm handles Texas probate proceedings, trust planning, public benefits planning, Medicaid crisis planning, and estate planning for business owners.
-Contact our office at 713-936-9073 to schedule a free consultation with a Texas retirement and estate planning lawyer.
+Contact our office at 713-936-9073 to schedule a consultation with a Texas retirement and estate planning lawyer.